Data Center Design Build Costs in Southern California: What to Expect

 Construction Timeline

-Once permits are secured, construction usually spans 12 to 24 months.
+Once permits are secured, construction typically lasts twelve to twenty-four months.
 Civil work and shell construction (the basic structure and foundation of the building) come first, followed by MEP installation (mechanical, electrical, and plumbing systems) for power, cooling, and fire protection.
-The final step is testing and commissioning, a 3 to 6 month process where all systems are verified under simulated real-world conditions to confirm the facility is ready for operation.
+The final step is testing and commissioning, a three to six month process where all systems are verified under simulated real-world conditions to confirm the facility is ready for operation.

 Hidden Costs to Watch For